Bangladesh: Hindus targeted by violence demand better legal protection | DW | 19.10.2021

 Rana Dasgupta, general secretary of Bangladesh Hindu Buddhist Christian Unity Council (BHBCUC), told DW that the actual number of attacks could be much higher than what ASK has estimated.

-"Although Hindus were also attacked in the 1990s and 2000s, we have been observing a continual pattern of such attacks since 2011, which is alarming," he told DW.
+"Although Hindus were also attacked in the 1990s and 2000s, we have been observing a continual pattern of such attacks since 2011, which is alarming," he said.

-"We thought the Hindu community would have a better life under the Awami League government, but that didn't happen," he told DW.
+"We thought the Hindu community would have a better life under the Awami League government, but that didn't happen," he said.

-Hindus make up less than 9% of Bangladesh's total population of over 170 million, with 90 % of the population being Muslim.
+Hindus make up less than 9% of Bangladesh's total population of over 170 million, with 90% of the population Muslim.

 Over the past four decades, the percentage of the Hindu population of Bangladesh declined from 13.5% to 8.5%, according to Bangladeshi government data.

-Although economic reasons are part of why Bangladeshi Hindus move to neighboring India, BHBCUC expert Dasgupta considers security as the main reason why Hindus leave Bangladesh.
+Although economic reasons are part of what has spurred Bangladeshi Hindus to move to neighboring India, BHBCUC expert Dasgupta considers security as the main reason why Hindus have left.

-"The reason behind the attacks is to drive away minorities from their homes, to minimize the minority population of Bangladesh," he told DW.
+"The reason behind the attacks is to drive away minorities from their homes, to minimize the minority population of Bangladesh," he said.

 Dasgupta blames religious fundamentalists, particularly the supporters of Bangladesh's largest Islamic party, Jamaat-e-Islami, for attacks on the Hindu community.

-However, the party has been largely inactive after its leader was executed in 2016 for war crimes committed during the 1971 war of independence against Pakistan.
+However, the party has been largely inactive after many of its leader were executed several years ago for war crimes committed during the 1971 war of independence against Pakistan.

-Saki has visited many places in recent years where attacks against the Hindu community have been attacked.
+Saki has visited many locations where attacks against the Hindu community have taken place in recent years.

 "The pattern of these attacks is the same: First, something is posted on Facebook and is marked as 'insulting to Islam' by others, and then a group of people attack a particular spot where religious minorities live," he said.